nais/deploy/README.md

 This application defines a webhook on all repositories.
 The webhook fires when CI pipelines creates a deployment on a repository using the
 [GitHub Deployment API](https://developer.github.com/v3/repos/deployments/#create-a-deployment).

-### hookd
-This service will receive all deployment events from GitHub.

-Its main tasks are to:
-* validate deployment events
-* publish messages to Kafka when a deployment is created
-* report deployment status back to GitHub

-The validation part is done by checking if the signature attached to the deployment event is valid, and by checking the format of the deployment.
-Refer to the [GitHub documentation](https://developer.github.com/webhooks/securing/) as to how webhooks are secured.

-### deployd
-Deployd's main responsibility is to deploy resources into a Kubernetes cluster.
-Additionally it reports the deployment status back to hookd using Kafka.

-### Kafka
-Kafka is used as a communication channel between hookd and deployd.
-Hookd sends deployment requests to a `deploymentRequests` topic, which fans out and in turn hits all the deployd instances.
-Deployd acts on the information, and then sends a deployment status to the `deploymentStatus` topic.
-Hookd picks up replies to this topic, and publishes the deployment status to Github.

-### Amazon S3 (Amazon Simple Storage Service)
-Used as a configuration backend.
-Information about repository team access is stored here, and accessed on each deployment request.

 ## Usage